TestStack/TestStack.BDDfy/readme.md

     	Then the ATM should retain the card
       		And the atm should say the card has been retained

+## IDE annotations

+This repository contains a small set of in-repo code-analysis annotations (see `src/TestStack.BDDfy/Properties/Annotations.cs`).

+Notably, the attribute classes used for step discovery (for example `ExecutableAttribute` and the GWT attribute variants) are marked with a local `MeansImplicitUse` attribute.
+That makes methods decorated with `[Executable]` (or `[Given]`, `[When]`, `[Then]`, etc.) be treated as "used implicitly" by IDEs such as ReSharper or Rider.
+The effect: you won't see "unused" inspections on step methods even though they're invoked via reflection at runtime.

+If you prefer to use the official `JetBrains.Annotations` NuGet package instead of the in-repo annotations, you can replace the local attributes and add the package as a development-only dependency (use `PrivateAssets="all"` on the package reference so it doesn't become transitive).

 This is only the tip of iceberg.
 Absolutely everything you do with BDDfy is extensible and customizable.
 You might see full documentation of BDDfy on the [TestStack documentation website](http://bddfy.teststack.net/).
 Oh and while you are there don't forget to checkout other cool projects from [TestStack](http://www.teststack.net/).